Baccata/tagless-blogpost/docs/tagless.md

 {
   // StateEffect supports the capability StateCapa
   // needed by the implementation, because cats-mtl
-  // provides an instance of the MonadState typeclasses
+  // provides an instance of the MonadState typeclass
-  // for the datatype State
+  // for the State datatype
   val kvStore : KVStore[StateEffect] =
     new KVStoreImpl